DeepGraphLearning/torchprotein-site/_pages/torchprotein_get_started.md

 solver.save("beta_cnn.pth")
 ```

-To load a pretrained model, we don't bother to define the model again.
+To load a pre-trained model, we don't bother to define the model again.
 Use `core.Configurable.load_config_dict`
 and TorchProtein will automatically parse the model from the hyperparameters.

 ```python